MEET THE COACHES

 Coach basketball at Grayslake High School from 2009 – Present

-Coach Ellis has been with the Sequoits since 1986 and works with the O-line and defensive ends.
+Coach Ellis has been with the Sequoits since 1986 (almost 40 years!! ) he works with the O-line and defensive ends.

 Assistant Coach